gabomartini/VM-Managing/README.md

  3. Set up and configure Azure Virtual Machine Scale Sets.
  4. Adjust the scaling of Azure Virtual Machine Scale Sets.

-## Task 1: Deploy zone-resilient Azure virtual machines by using the Azure portal
+## Task 1: Deploy Azure virtual machines with zone resilience using the Azure portal.

 In this task, you will deploy two Azure virtual machines into different availability zones by using the Azure portal.
 Availability zones offer the highest level of uptime SLA for virtual machines at 99.99%.
 To achieve this SLA, you must deploy at least two virtual machines across different availability zones.